Art and Iconography

 other than Austin.
 Her website features a large gallery with commentary.

-For Prosopon affiliated icon-painting classes in Santa Barbara, CA and in the Los Angeles, CA area, contact Edward
+For Prosopon affiliated icon-painting classes in Southern California including Santa Barbara and in Los Angeles area,

 Iconofile - www.iconofile.com is a large and informative site; currently undergoing revisions.
 They sell icon-related

 books and supplies; publish announcements of iconography-related events, classes, and services; and offer

 Saint Gregory of Sinai Monastery - www.gsinai.com, under the artistic leadership of eminent iconographer Father

 Simon, produces icons in both egg tempera and fresco.
 This website has extensive material on the theory and

 Episcopal Church Visual Arts - www.ecva.org and Christians in the Visual Arts - www.civa.org feature